🟢 Node.js / TypeScript Integration Guide

 |---|---|---|

-| HTTP Requests | Route, method, status, duration, IP | ✓ Yes |
+| Incoming HTTP | Route, method, status, duration, client IP, user agent | ✓ Yes |

-| Exceptions | Type, message, stack trace, context | ✓ Yes |
+| Exceptions | Type, message, stack trace, request context | ✓ Yes |

-| Custom Spans | Manual instrumentation (optional) | Manual |
+| Custom Spans | Manual instrumentation for custom operations | Manual |

 📦 Installation